automata-network/docs/docs/mev/mev.md

 ### Just how bad is the problem?

-The Flashbots Dashboard tracks Extracted MEV over time [https://explore.flashbots.net](https://explore.flashbots.net)
+The Flashbots Dashboard tracks Extracted MEV over time [https://explore.flashbots.net](https://explore.flashbots.net).
+It is estimated that > $369.4M has been extracted since 1st January 2020.

 ## Terms and Concepts